Skip to main content

 Note that before adding any additional expenses, landed costs = unit costs.

-1. After creating your PO, you'll see an "Additional expenses" tab at the bottom of your PO.
+1. After creating your PO, WO, or IT, you'll find an 'Additional expenses' tab at the bottom of the document.

-2. Click this tab to link additional expenses related to the inventory purchase
+2. Click this tab to link additional expenses related to the inventory or order.

 Select expense type